Dec. 6 & 7

 Harris has studied with Thomas Booth, Barbara Butler, and many others.
 His degrees from Texas Tech University and Southern Methodist University (SMU) gave him a strong foundation.
 While a student at SMU he had the honor of playing two seasons with the National Repertory Orchestra.
 During his time at SMU he was hailed by the Dallas Observer as “a dream of a principal trumpet player.”
 Also, while a student at Texas Tech he won the concerto competition.
 He performed the Haydn Concerto at the Las Vegas Music Festival in 2003 as an invited soloist.

 Harris was born in Lander, Wyoming as the youngest of five siblings.
-Originally, he began his musical studies at age five on the cello.
-At age eight, he discovered his lifelong passion as he also began studying the trumpet.
+Originally, he began his musical studies at age 5 on the cello.
+At age 8, he discovered his lifelong passion as he also began studying the trumpet.
 When he was given his first trumpet he felt instantly that it was the instrument he couldn’t put down.

 In 2013, he met his wife, Angela, and they have two children between them, Edward and Eva.

 Nick Platoff harnesses the power of music to deliver compounding benefit to the world.
 He enjoys a multi-faceted career as a trombonist, composer/producer, singer, educator, conductor, and concert producer.
-After eight seasons as associate principal trombone of the San Francisco Symphony, where he was appointed by Michael Tilson Thomas at age 23, Nick joined the Houston Symphony as principal trombone in September 2024.
+After eight seasons as Associate Principal Trombone of the San Francisco Symphony, where he was appointed by Michael Tilson Thomas at age 23, Nick joined the Houston Symphony Orchestra as Principal Trombone in September 2024.

 Nick loves using music to delight, inspire, and empower audiences, and does so in a wide variety of mediums and genres as a soloist as well as in collaboration with artists like Jacob Collier, KNOWER, esperanza spalding, Common, Metallica, Steve Lacy, Sigur Ros, Nu Deco Ensemble, the New York Philharmonic, and Yo-Yo Ma.